adityamiddha/skin/DEPLOYMENT.md

 2. Access the health check endpoints
 3. Try using the fallback server: `npm run start:render`
 4. Verify that the post-build script executed correctly
+5. Run the debug-render.js script to see file paths